ElektraInitiative/libelektra/benchmarks/README.md

 run a benchmark.
 Afterwards you commit all information you have collected.

-This has the advantage that it is reproduceable.
+This has the advantage that it is reproducible.
 Everyone can go anytime back to the benchmark commits and run the same benchmarks again.